All Episodes

 Sowing discord was their goal.

-Everybody knew, including through Moscow's long-running influence operations in the United States, and the House Intelligence Committee chair been investigating these threats for years.
+Everybody knew, including through Moscow's long-running influence operations in the United States.

 In 2014, the Russians begin this operation, targeting 2016.

-He says, I warned about Russia's worldwide influence operations, and in April of 2016, I stated the U.S.'s failure to predict Putin's plans and intentions is the biggest intelligence failure that we've had since 9-11.
+And in April of 2016, I stated the U.S.'s failure to predict Putin's plans and intentions is the biggest intelligence failure that we've had since 9-11.

-Now I'm going to explain if this is all true, what it means and where Hillary is in trouble.
+Now, I'm going to explain, if this is all true, what it means, and where Hillary is in trouble.

 That's next.

-As we roll along, Sean Hannity Show, 800-941-SEAN, if you want to be a part of the program.
+All right, as we roll along, Sean Hannity Show 800-941 Sean, if you want to be a part of the program, here is a phenomenal article.

 Where did you get?